intel/intel-extension-for-pytorch/docs/tutorials/examples.md

         ...
 ```

-### Use SYCL codes
+### Use SYCL code

-Using SYCL codes in an C++ application is also possible.
+Using SYCL code in an C++ application is also possible.
 The example below shows how to invoke SYCL codes.
 You need to explicitly pass `-fsycl` into `CMAKE_CXX_FLAGS`.

 **example-usm.cpp**